 What is an Individual Health Identifier (IHI) and do I need one?

-If you are not eligible for Medicare, e.g. you are an international student on a visa, then you must get an Individual Health Identifier (IHI) before booking your appointment or going to a walk-in vaccination centre.
+If you are not eligible for Medicare, e.g. you are an international student on a visa, then you must get an Individual Health Identifier (IHI) before booking your appointment at the Health Service or going to a walk-in vaccination centre.

 It may take several weeks to get your IHI so be sure to register for one now.